opencv/opencv/modules/core/doc/basic_structures.rst

 .. c:function:: (20) Mat::Mat(const Mat& m, const Range* ranges)

-    Various array constructors
+    Provides various array constructors.

-    :param ndims: The array dimensionality
+    :param ndims: Array dimensionality.

-    :param rows: The number of rows in 2D array
+    :param rows: The number of rows in a 2D array.

-    :param cols: The number of columns in 2D array
+    :param cols: The number of columns in a 2D array.

-    :param size: The 2D array size:  ``Size(cols, rows)`` .
-Note that in the  ``Size()``  constructor the number of rows and the number of columns go in the reverse order.
+    :param size: 2D array size:  ``Size(cols, rows)`` .
+Note that in the  ``Size()``  constructor, the number of rows and the number of columns go in the reverse order.

-    :param sizes: The array of integers, specifying the n-dimensional array shape
+    :param sizes: Array of integers specifying an n-dimensional array shape.

-    :param type: The array type, use  ``CV_8UC1, ..., CV_64FC4``  to create 1-4 channel matrices, or  ``CV_8UC(n), ..., CV_64FC(n)``  to create multi-channel (up to  ``CV_MAX_CN``  channels) matrices
+    :param type: Array type.
+Use  ``CV_8UC1, ..., CV_64FC4``  to create 1-4 channel matrices, or  ``CV_8UC(n), ..., CV_64FC(n)``  to create multi-channel (up to  ``CV_MAX_CN``  channels) matrices.

-    :param s: The optional value to initialize each matrix element with.
+    :param s: An optional value to initialize each matrix element with.
 To set all the matrix elements to the particular value after the construction, use the assignment operator  ``Mat::operator=(const Scalar& value)`` .

     :param data: Pointer to the user data.
 Matrix constructors that take  ``data``  and  ``step``  parameters do not allocate matrix data.
-Instead, they just initialize the matrix header that points to the specified data, i.e. no data is copied.
+Instead, they just initialize the matrix header that points to the specified data, which means that no data is copied.
 This operation is very efficient and can be used to process external data using OpenCV functions.
-The external data is not automatically deallocated, user should take care of it.
+The external data is not automatically deallocated, so you should take care of it.

-    :param step: The  ``data``  buddy.
-This optional parameter specifies the number of bytes that each matrix row occupies.
+    :param step: The number of bytes each matrix row occupies.
 The value should include the padding bytes in the end of each row, if any.
-If the parameter is missing (set to  ``AUTO_STEP`` ), no padding is assumed and the actual step is calculated as  ``cols*elemSize()`` , see  :ref:`Mat::elemSize` ().
+If the parameter is missing (set to  ``AUTO_STEP`` ), no padding is assumed and the actual step is calculated as  ``cols*elemSize()`` .
+See  :ref:`Mat::elemSize` ().

-    :param steps: The array of  ``ndims-1``  steps in the case of multi-dimensional array (the last step is always set to the element size).
+    :param steps: The array of  ``ndims-1``  steps in case of a multi-dimensional array (the last step is always set to the element size).
 If not specified, the matrix is assumed to be continuous.

-    :param m: The array that (in whole, a partly) is assigned to the constructed matrix.
+    :param m: The array that (in whole or partly) is assigned to the constructed matrix.
 No data is copied by these constructors.
-Instead, the header pointing to  ``m``  data, or its sub-array, is constructed and the associated with it reference counter, if any, is incremented.
-That is, when you modify the matrix formed using such a constructor, you will also modify the corresponding elements of  ``m`` .
+Instead, the header pointing to  ``m``  data, or its sub-array, is constructed and associated with it.
+The reference counter, if any, is incremented.
+That is, when you modify the matrix formed using such a constructor, you also modify the corresponding elements of  ``m`` .
 If you want to have an independent copy of the sub-array, use  ``Mat::clone()`` .

     :param img: Pointer to the old-style  ``IplImage``  image structure.
-By default, the data is shared between the original image and the new matrix, but when  ``copyData``  is set, the full copy of the image data is created.
+By default, the data is shared between the original image and the new matrix.
+But when  ``copyData``  is set, the full copy of the image data is created.

-    :param vec: STL vector, which elements will form the matrix.
-The matrix will have a single column and the number of rows equal to the number of vector elements.
-Type of the matrix will match the type of vector elements.
-The constructor can handle arbitrary types, for which there is properly declared  :ref:`DataType` , i.e. the vector elements must be primitive numbers or uni-type numerical tuples of numbers.
-Mixed-type structures are not supported, of course.
-Note that the corresponding constructor is explicit, meaning that STL vectors are not automatically converted to  ``Mat``  instances, you should write  ``Mat(vec)``  explicitly.
-Another obvious note: unless you copied the data into the matrix ( ``copyData=true`` ), no new elements should be added to the vector, because it can potentially yield vector data reallocation, and thus the matrix data pointer will become invalid.
+    :param vec: STL vector whose elements form the matrix.
+The matrix has a single column and the number of rows equal to the number of vector elements.
+Type of the matrix matches the type of vector elements.
+The constructor can handle arbitrary types, for which there is a properly declared  :ref:`DataType` .
+This means that the vector elements must be primitive numbers or uni-type numerical tuples of numbers.
+Mixed-type structures are not supported.
+Beware that the corresponding constructor is explicit.
+Meaning that STL vectors are not automatically converted to  ``Mat``  instances, you should write  ``Mat(vec)``  explicitly.
+Note that unless you copied the data into the matrix ( ``copyData=true`` ), no new elements should be added to the vector because it can potentially yield vector data reallocation, and, thus, the matrix data pointer will become invalid.

-    :param copyData: Specifies, whether the underlying data of the STL vector, or the old-style  ``CvMat``  or  ``IplImage``  should be copied to (true) or shared with (false) the newly constructed matrix.
+    :param copyData: Flag to specify whether the underlying data of the STL vector, or the old-style  ``CvMat``  or  ``IplImage``,  should be copied to (``true``) or shared with (``false``) the newly constructed matrix.
 When the data is copied, the allocated buffer will be managed using  ``Mat`` 's reference counting mechanism.
-While when the data is shared, the reference counter will be NULL, and you should not deallocate the data until the matrix is not destructed.
+While the data is shared, the reference counter is NULL, and you should not deallocate the data until the matrix is not destructed.

     :param rowRange: The range of the  ``m`` 's rows to take.
 As usual, the range start is inclusive and the range end is exclusive.
 Use  ``Range::all()``  to take all the rows.